Name: Numbat (Myrmecobius fasciatus)

 The numbat is now extinct throughout much of its range.
-It survives in the wild only in a small area in the southwest corner of Australia.
+It survives in the wild only in a small area in western Australia.

 Instead, the young are born very premature and must continue their development attached to a teat outside the mother’s body (usually inside a pouch of belly skin, as in kangaroos).
 Numbats do not have a pouch, so the young, born blind and hairless, must simply cling to the belly fur of their mother while they grow.

 Numbats prefer open woodland habitat dominated by eucalyptus trees.
 They are nimble and can leap and even climb trees.
-Numbats require hollow, fallen logs for shelter and nesting.
+They require hollow, fallen logs for shelter and nesting.

 Habitat Loss and Introduced Species

 Numbats have declined drastically since the first European settlers arrived in Australia just 200 years ago.
 Their habitat has been cleared for agriculture and destroyed by brush fires.
-In addition, the slow-moving and easy-to-catch numbat is killed by introduced dogs, cats, and foxes.
+In addition, since they are slow-moving and easy-to-catch, they are killed by introduced dogs, cats, and foxes.

 Regulation of Trade and Hunting